 From the drone view of the stadium, you can see lush green outfields have formed the boundary of the building.
 The stadium’s building is similar to one of the famous shrines of Multan, with dusted-colored bricks.
 Authorities have installed Floodlights recently to make day/night cricket matches possible.
 Plastic chairs are installed in the enclosures.

 The stadium’s building is circular.
 The boundary length of Multan Cricket Stadium is about 60-80 meters from the center pitch.
-However, it can be decreased or increased depending upon the type of cricket played here.
+However, depending on the type of cricket played here, it can be decreased or increased.

 The stadium was renovated and upgraded in 2018 to make it suitable for hosting PSL matches.
 The management laid the grass re-laid on the ground.
 They established new media enclosures established to accommodate media persons.
 One of the significant features of Multan Cricket Stadium is that there is less distance between the seating area and the ground so that you can view the players up close in action.